Embed Your Timeline

 You'll then be shown an HTML code like this that you can copy and paste to embed the timeline in other websites:

-When the timeline is private or password protected, there will be additional numbers and letters at the end of the URL:
+When the timeline is embedded in another site, there will be additional numbers and letters at the end of the URL:

 https://www.preceden.com/timelines/1/embed/16bb5c75d9c2ef8c8d69f2ab4fd131fe